ishitaraina1807/Course_Listing/README.md

 ## **Course Enrollment Platform**
+#P.S -> This project uses json server that doesn't run on deployment.
+Kindly run the project locally.
 A React-based course enrollment platform using **Redux Toolkit** for state management, **Tailwind CSS** for styling, and **JSON Server** as a mock backend.

 ---